 Housed in the basement of an historic building on Bridge Street near the creek that flows through town, you will find a slice of the actual Klondike and a mystery that you may or may not be able to solve.
 As you enter you pass 10 framed pages, each telling a particular story as to how Mike and Pamela Dennis, the proprietors of the restaurant, came to meet and start the Klondike back in 1988.
 Read the Original story and travel through the True, Valid, Authentic, Factual, Official, Genuine, Real, and Honest story, and discover why this is not an ordinary pizza parlor.

 Pizza, salad, burgers and sandwiches

 Enjoy shelling peanuts and throwing the remnants on the floor while the kitchen staff rolls out the pizza dough.
 All pizzas are made from scratch with homemade dough, a combination of white and whole wheat flour, and a choice of red sauce or garlic sauce.
 Toppings include pepperoni, sausage, bell pepper, mushrooms, black olives, onions, real Alaskan reindeer sausage…and you have your choice of red sauce or garlic sauce.
 Pamela says the Chicken Cordon Bleu and the Buffalo Style chicken pizzas are very popular.

-A variety of burgers are also available, with appropriate names such as Yukon Jack (Canadian-style bacon and, of course, Jack cheese) or perhaps you’ll want to try a Cheechako (this term means ‘greenhorn,’ folks new to Alaska) with a choice of Swiss, Cheddar of Jack cheese.
+A variety of burgers is also available, with appropriate names such as Yukon Jack (Canadian-style bacon and, of course, Jack cheese) or perhaps you’ll want to try a Cheechako (this term means ‘greenhorn,’ folks new to Alaska) with a choice of Swiss, Cheddar of Jack cheese.

 Chicken dishes include grilled chicken breast on a warm French roll and the Chicken Cordon Bleu with ranch dressing, Canadian bacon, and Swiss cheese.
 There’s also a teriyaki and barbecue chicken, and Hula Chicken with pineapple.